woocommerce/woocommerce-ios/docs/tracking-events.md

 # Tracking Events

-The analytics protocols (`Analytics`, `AnalyticsProvider`, `WooAnalyticsEventPropertyType`), `WooAnalyticsStat` enum, and `WooAnalyticsEvent` struct are in the WooFoundation framework.
-When using any of them, they can be imported by:
+The analytics protocols (`Analytics`, `AnalyticsProvider`, `WooAnalyticsEventPropertyType`) are in the WooFoundation framework.
+When referencing any of them, they can be imported by:

 ```swift
 import protocol WooFoundation.Analytics